Hear from Figma founder and CEO Dylan Field at TC Early Stage in July – TechCrunch

 Field joins an outstanding speaker list that includes Lo Toney, Ann Muira Ko, Dalton Caldwell, Charles Hudson, Cyan Banister and more.

 Field founded Figma in 2012 after becoming a Theil fellow.
-The company spent six years in development before launching, working tediously on the technology and design of a product that aimed to be the Google Docs of design.
+The company spent four years in development before launching, working tediously on the technology and design of a product that aimed to be the Google Docs of design.

 Figma is a web-based design product that allows people to design collaboratively on the same project in real time.